ronakupadhyaya/Horizons-week-04/day1/vault/README.md

   ![](img/hashStrategy.png)

-## Exercise 5.1: Storing users in MongoDb
+## Part 5.1: Storing users in MongoDb

 Let's improve our passport strategy even more!
 Try storing user accounts in the database.